El Cuyo church with bunting hanging over the entrance

 1. Bring Mexican Pesos Cash

-- The newly installed ATM rarely works and the nearest working cash point is in Tizimin (90 minutes by car).
+• The one ATM rarely works and the nearest working cash point is in Tizimin (90 minutes by car).

 2. Bring Anything You Can't Live Without...